robfatland/zero2x/README.md

 can be composed using the first data service as its data source; and so on.
 As an example consider a high-level task of predicting juvenile salmon survival rates.
-Such a service could be composed / synthesized from precipitation and stream gauge data, turbidity measurements, water temperature records, predator appraisals such as bird counts or sport fishing catch reports.
-The implication is that data from low to high levels of sophistication are available for use without information technology overhead costs.
+Such a service could be composed / synthesized from precipitation and stream gauge data, turbidity measurements, water temperature records, predator appraisals such as bird counts or sport fishing catch reports, and water chemistry field data; all from disparate sources.
+The implication of fire-and-forget data services is that data are available while overhead costs (particularly time and effort) are largely gone.

-### High Level Narrative
+### Narrative

 Zero To API will bootstrap from practical use cases: Part of the work is a "Gather Use Cases" process.
 Let's begin